teotimepacreau/Text-line-filling-animation-on-scroll-Day6-Of-100DaysOfCode/README.md

 - SplitType lib in order to break paragraphs into lines
 - VanillaJS in order to add a line-mask div in each line **(forEach and appendChild)**
 - line-mask CSS class with position absolute that cover the line from right to left with high opacity
 - GSAP to handle triggerElement and targetElement + timeline effect. line-mask goes away from left to right
+- responsive handle

 # 🛠️
 Vanilla JS, GSAP, CSS, HTML